Cycling Safari

 How many people are going?

-Do I need to bring my own bike?
+Do I need to bring my bike?

-What will the lodging be like?
+What will the accommodation be like?

 What's the food like?